WildernessLabs/Netduino.Foundation/Source/Additional_Peripheral_Libraries/Netduino.Foundation.Servos.Servo/readme.md

 ## Software

-The following application sweeps the servo from 0 to 180 degress and then back again.
+The following application sweeps the servo from 0 to 180 degrees and then back again.
 This is repeated continuously:

 ```csharp
 using System.Threading;